 It isn’t law yet, but it looks as though photographing breastfeeding mothers without their consent will become illegal in the UK soon.
 A section of the Police, Crime, Sentencing and Courts Bill that’s passing between the Houses aims to add an amendment to the Sexual Offences Act of 2003 to include photographing a breastfeeding mother under the Voyeurism section.

-If the bill passes with this section intact it will be an offence to photograph a mother breastfeeding a child or arranging her clothes to do so, in a public or a private place, if you don’t have her permission.
+If the bill passes with this section intact, it will be an offence to photograph a mother breastfeeding a child or arranging her clothes to do so, in a public or a private place, if you don’t have her permission.
 As the amendment will fall under the Voyeurism section of the Sexual Offences Act a degree of sexual gratification must be behind the act of taking the picture.
-So if you shoot a scene and accidentally include a breastfeeding mother in the crowd behind your subject I doubt you will get into trouble.
-Though in theory, you may have to prove that you didn’t do it on purpose.
+So, if you shoot a scene and accidentally include a breastfeeding mother in the crowd behind your subject, I doubt you will get into trouble.
+Though, in theory, you may have to prove that you didn’t do it on purpose.

-While I’m not a big fan of anything that restricts what we can and can’t photograph I’m also an advocate of not upsetting, exploiting or making people feel uncomfortable.
-So putting photographing unexpecting breastfeeding mothers into the same category as taking pictures up skirts and under toilet cubicles is a good move as far as I’m concerned.
-It is also a move that will not have any impact on what genuine street photographers do.
+While I’m not a big fan of anything that restricts what we can and can’t photograph, I’m also an advocate of not upsetting, exploiting or making people feel uncomfortable.
+So, putting photographing unexpecting breastfeeding mothers into the same category as taking pictures up skirts and under toilet cubicles is a good move as far as I’m concerned, and this law will not have any impact on genuine street photography.

 Low light street photography with subject silhouette